Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 ## Examples

 ### Authenticating with `DefaultAzureCredential`
 This example demonstrates authenticating the `SecretClient` from the [azure-keyvault-secrets][secrets_client_library] client library using the `DefaultAzureCredential`.
+There's also [a compilable sample](../../keyvault/azure-keyvault-secrets/src/samples/java/com/azure/security/keyvault/secrets/IdentitySamples.java) to create a Key Vault secret client you can copy-paste.
 ```java
 // The default credential first checks environment variables for configuration as described above.
 // If environment configuration is incomplete, it will try managed identity.